wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/protocol-switching/switching_from_FIX_to_HTTP.md

 This example demonstrates how WSO2 Micro Integrator receives messages through FIX and forwards them through HTTP.

-The Micro Integrator will forward the order request to one-way `placeOrder` operation on the `SimpleStockQuoteService`.
+The Micro Integrator will forward the order request to a one-way `placeOrder` operation in the back-end service.
 Micro Integrator uses a simple XSLT Mediator to transform the incoming FIX to a SOAP message.

 ## Synapse configuration

-Following are the integration artifacts (proxy service) that we can used to implement this scenario.
+Following are the integration artifacts that we can used to implement this scenario.
+See the instructions on how to [build and run](#build-and-run) this example.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>